learn-co-students/guided-module-one-project-assessment-london-web-071519/MY_README.md

 Retrieve records from the City's database, specifically:

-* The artists represented in the City's collection
+* The names of the artists represented in the City's collection
 * The most valuable work currently in the City's collection
-*
+* Find an exhibit by artist and museum
+* The titles of all the works that have appeared in a specific museum"
 * All the works in the City's collection witin a 20-year window of an input year
+* If an artist has been featured in an exhibit in the database
 * Randomly selected works to feature

-To exit the app, type in exit twice

 ### Screenshots